 After you text one of the key words to the short code the system will ALWAYS respond back with one of three messages:

-- Any other response – or no response: indicates the recipient should contact their wireless device provider to have SMS messaging/premium content enabled (see below for more details).
+- Any other response – or no response: indicates the recipient should contact their wireless device provider to have SMS messaging/premium content enabled.

 What does it mean if I texted “Y” or “yes” and I received some sort of error message back?

 If you receive what appears to be an error message, similar to one of the following, it most likely means that short code text messaging is not enabled on your wireless subscription plan: